lidofinance/lido-content/lido-landing/scorecard.md

 ## Where we’re already succeeding

-While these attributes will remain under review, we assess Lido's performance to be 'Good'.
+While these attributes will remain under review, we assess Lido's performance to be "Good".
 We welcome community feedback on the attributes and how they are scored on our Research Forum.

 :::scorecard-table
 rows: